Performing a simple scaling test

 sbatch job.sh

-1. After a few moments, an output file slurm-<jobid>.out will appear in the current directory.
-View its contents once the job has finished (takes about one minute):
+4. After a few moments, an output file slurm-<jobid>.out will appear in the current directory.
+View its contents once the job has finished (takes less than a minute):

 cat slurm-<jobid>.out # Replace <jobid> with the actual Slurm job id

-1. Repeat the above steps for the thread counts 2, 4, 8 and 16 by editing --cpus-per-task in the job.sh script and then resubmitting the job.
+5. Repeat the above steps for the thread counts 2, 4, 8, 16 and 32 by editing --cpus-per-task in the job.sh script and then resubmitting the job.
+If you have limited time, you may also just download a set of pre-calculated results:

 💭 Did the computation become faster?
 If so, is the scaling ideal, i.e. does doubling the thread count also make it run twice as fast?
 If not, can you think of any reasons that might limit the scalability?
-(Hint: Does all threads have equal amount of work to do?)
+How many threads does it make sense to run the program with?

 ☝🏻 To ensure efficient use of resources, a good rule of thumb is that when you double the number of used cores the job should become at least 1.5 times faster.
 If this is not the case, request fewer cores.